Former NFL Pro Bowl Players try curling with Olympic goal

 “We hope to play them again,” he said, “when we’re better.”

 They got off to a rough start in their first match, falling 10-1 to Steve Birklid’s Seattle-based rink on Thursday night.
-But, by hopping into the sport early in the Olympic cycle, they have almost three more years before the team for the 2022 Winter Games in Beijing is chosen.
+But, by hopping into the sport early in the Olympic cycle, they have almost three more years before the team for the 2022 Games is chosen.

-Hamilton confessed that he was put off at first about newcomers thinking they could go to the Olympics after four years in a sport he has worked at his entire life to master.
-But he also realized that the publicity will be good for curling, which has struggled to break out of its niche as an every four years curiosity.
+Hamilton confessed he was put off at first about newcomers thinking they could reach the Olympics in a sport he’d worked a lifetime to master.
+But he also realized the publicity will be good for curling, which has struggled to break out of its niche as an every-four-years curiosity.

 “If I really think I’m that good, I should be like ‘Bring it on!'”
 Hamilton said in an email to The Associated Press from a competition in Japan.
 “How much they respected the game, though, is what made me realize they aren’t making a mockery.
 We just have some extremely athletic individuals who respect sport but have a need to compete in their blood.
 Can’t disrespect that!”

-All four football players agreed that the reception they’ve received from lifetime curlers has been decidedly different than the one that might welcome a curler who tried to break into the hyper-competitive NFL.
+All four football players agreed the reception they’ve received from lifetime curlers is decidedly different from a curler trying to break into the hyper-competitive NFL.

 “Oh, he’d get smashed,” Allen said.
 “We’d go out of our way to test his mettle, for sure.”

-Instead, the ex-NFLers found that the tight-knit but friendly community of curlers was eager to accept them.
+Instead, they found the tight-knit but friendly community of curlers was eager to accept them.
 In their match against the Olympians, there was trash-talking — or banter, depending on whom you ask — and Hamilton even gave them some of his old curling gear.

 “I looked at their broom heads and I was disgusted.
 I was wondering why these former pro football players couldn’t afford new broom heads,” he said.
 “So I went into my curling bag and gave them some gently used ones before the game.
 That really surprised Jared, claiming nothing like that would ever fly in football.”